A Woman of Paris: Plot

 Jean proposes to Marie.
 Jean's mother fights with him over the proposal.
 Marie arrives unexpectedly outside Jean's apartment just in time to overhear Jean pacify his mother, telling her that he proposed in a moment of weakness.
 Jean fails to convince Marie he did not mean what she overheard, and she returns to Pierre Revel.

 The following night, Jean slips a gun into his coat pocket and goes to the exclusive restaurant where Marie and Pierre are dining.
 Jean and Pierre get into a scuffle, and Jean is ejected from the dining room.
-Jean fatally shoots himself in the foyer of the restaurant.
+Jean shoots himself in the foyer of the restaurant and dies.

 The police carry Jean's body to his apartment.
 Jean's mother retrieves the gun and goes to Marie's apartment, but Marie has gone to Jean's studio.
 Jean's mother returns and finds Marie sobbing by Jean's body.
 The two women reconcile and return to the French countryside, where they open a home for orphans in a country cottage.

 One morning, Marie and one of the girls in her care walk down the lane to get a pail of milk.
 Marie and the girl meet a group of sharecroppers who offer them a ride back in their horse-drawn wagon.
 At the same time, Pierre Revel and another gentleman are riding through the French countryside in a chauffeur-driven automobile.
 Pierre's companion asks him what had happened to Marie St. Clair.
 Pierre replies that he does not know.
 The automobile and the horse-drawn wagon pass each other, heading in opposite directions.